winesapOS/winesapOS/README.md

 # winesapOS

+***Game with Linux anywhere, no installation required!***

-winesapOS makes it easy to install Linux and play games off an external drive.
+winesapOS makes it easy to setup Linux and play games off an external drive.

 This project provides an opinionated installation of Linux.
 It can be used on a flash drive, SD card, HDD, SSD, or any other storage device.
 Both internal and external devices are supported.
 The [release images](https://github.com/LukeShortCloud/winesapOS/releases) are based on Arch Linux and the KDE Plasma desktop environment.
 Software for various games launchers are pre-installed.
 Additional drivers are installed to support Macs with Intel processors.